A new method for the 3D printing of living artificial tissues

 The approach could revolutionise regenerative medicine, enabling the production of complex tissues and cartilage that would potentially support, repair or augment diseased and damaged areas of the body.

-In research published in the journal Scientific Reports, an interdisciplinary team of researchers from the School of Cellular Molecular Medicine (Bristol) and the Departments of Chemistry, and Physiology and Genetics (Oxford), demonstrated how a range of living mammalian cells can be printed into high-resolution tissue constructs.
+In research published in the journal Scientific Reports, an interdisciplinary team of researchers from the School of Cellular and Molecular Medicine (Bristol) and the Departments of Chemistry, Physiology and Genetics (Oxford), demonstrated how a range of living mammalian cells can be printed into high-resolution tissue constructs.